RHS Growing Guides

 What and where to buy

-Seeds are available in garden centres and from online seed suppliers.
+Soya and edamame bean seeds are available in some larger garden centres and from several online seed suppliers, but the choice of varieties is currently quite limited.
 Young plug plants may also be available in late spring and early summer, from similar sources.

 Recommended Varieties